paaacman/dockprom/README.md

 ## Setup alerting

-The AlertManager service is responsible for handling alerts sent by Prometheus server.
+The AlertManager service is responsible for handling alerts sent by Prometheus and Loki servers.
 AlertManager can send notifications via email, Pushover, Slack, HipChat or any other system that exposes a webhook interface.
 A complete list of integrations can be found [here](https://prometheus.io/docs/alerting/configuration).